Interacting with Council

 If you write a letter to City Council not related to a matter before City Council or one of its Committees, it will be referred by the City Clerk to the appropriate Council Committee or the administration.

-If you know that a particular report or issue is before Council or Committee, you can submit comments or request to make a presentation during that discussion.
+If you know that a particular report or issue is before Council or Committee, you can submit comments or request to make a presentation.

 If you are requesting to make a presentation, you must state that in your letter.